 War in Ukraine

-Due to the war in Ukraine, the following extra rules apply:
+Due to the war in Ukraine, the following additional rules apply:

 For Ukrainian organizations:

-Ukrainian organizations can request funding for humanitarian aid and also for regular projects.
+Ukrainian organizations can request funding for both humanitarian aid and regular projects.

-Requests for humanitarian aid can be sent to us by email at [email protected].
-Please note that we only provide humanitarian aid support to organizations that we have supported in the past, and who provide a solid request.
+Requests for humanitarian aid should be sent to us by email at [email protected].
+Please note that we only provide humanitarian aid support to organizations that previously received a grant from us and who provide a solid request.

 Grant applications for regular projects

-Until further notice, Ukrainian organizations do not have to adhere to our deadline of July 1st and can file requests for funding of one regular project throughout the year (July 2022-July 2023) via our application form in the portal.
-These requests can be submitted until December 31st, 2022.
+Until further notice, Ukrainian organizations are exempt from the July 1st deadline and can submit requests for funding for one regular project throughout the year 2023 via our application form in the portal.

 For Russian organizations:

-Russian organizations can apply for a regular grant but must be aware that the payments cannot be transferred by the JHF due to the international sanctions against Russia.
-Be aware that this might still be the case in 2023 and that you might not be able to receive our grant.
+Russian organizations can apply for regular grants, but please be aware that international sanctions against Russia may impact the transfer of funds by JHF.
+There is a possibility that you may not be able to receive our grant.

 For Belarusian organizations:

-Belarusian organizations can apply for a regular grant but must be aware that it is currently difficult to transfer amounts to Belarus.
-Be aware that this might still be the case in 2023 and that you might not be able to receive our grant.
+Belarusian organizations can apply for regular grants, but please be aware that transferring funds to Belarus may present challenges.
+There is a possibility that you may not be able to receive our grant.

-To apply for a JHF grant, the grant applicant must:
+To apply for a JHF grant, your organization must meet the following criteria:

-- be registered as an organization.
-Individuals cannot apply.
+- You must be a registered organization.
+Individuals are not eligible to apply.

-- NOT be established or registered in the Netherlands;
+- Your organization must not be established or registered in the Netherlands.

-- NOT be connected to the Dutch-Jewish community in Israel;
+- Your organization must not be connected to the Dutch-Jewish community in Israel.

 What we do not fund:

-- The geographic focus of the project should be Central and Eastern Europe.
+- The project's geographic focus should be in Central and Eastern Europe.

-- Applications need to be submitted via our Portal before July 1st.
-This deadline will be strictly adhered to.
+- Applications must be submitted through our Portal before July 1st.
+This deadline will be strictly followed.

-- The project for which a grant is requested should start on or after January 1st of the following year.
+- The project start date should be on or after January 1st of the following year.

-- The duration of the grant period has a maximum of one year.
+- The grant period cannot exceed one year.

-- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding or the organization's own contribution, or both.
-Applications requesting JHF funding for more than 50% of the project costs, will be rejected.
-Small organizations with less than 10,000 euro annual expenses are exempted from this 50% rule.
-However, in such a case, at least 20% of the project budget must be covered by co-funding or the organization's own contribution, or both.
-A small organization submitting an application requesting JHF funding for 80% or more of the project costs will be rejected.
+- At least 50% of the total project budget must be covered by co-funding, the organization's contribution, or both.
+Small organizations with less than 10,000 euros in annual expenses are exempt from this rule, but then at least 20% of the project budget must be covered by co-funding or the organization's own contribution, or both.

-- Cost estimates of the project should be credible and realistic.
+- The cost estimates of the project should be credible and realistic.

-- The beneficiary of the bank account must be the organization itself.
+- The organization itself must be the beneficiary of the bank account.

-- Umbrella organizations can only apply for a grant if the umbrella organization implements the proposed project.
+- Umbrella organizations can apply for a grant only if they implement the proposed project.

-- Local organizations in Central and Eastern Europe have our strong preference.
+- Local organizations in Central and Eastern Europe are strongly preferred.

-- Private institutions or organizations will receive priority over public or semi-public institutions or organizations.
+- Private institutions or organizations have priority over public or semi-public institutions or organizations.